gwu-libraries/Fedora-Backup-Documentaiton/README.md

 1. Point-in-time backups using Fedora export utility + SQL dump.
 Stored together in compressed tar file.

 2. File system incremental backups (backup only of new and modified files).
-Also stored in compressed tar file.
+Not compressed

 Run time: approximately 2 minutes.